justinchoi001/liferay-learn-0/docs/en/09-troubleshooting/03-disaster-recovery.md

 1. Update the DNS records.
 For more information, see [Custom Domains](/docs/-/knowledge_base/dxp-cloud/custom-domains).

+This will result in all traffic being directed to the DR environment.

 ![Figure 3: For the webserver service, configure the DR environment's custom domains to match those of the production environment.](./disaster-recovery/images/webserver-custom-domain-dr.png)

 ## Post-incident Recovery